The Benefits of Online Appointment Scheduling

 In a patient portal, the appointment request feature allows the appointment-making process to be handled totally online.
 Further, the requests are patient-driven as they allow patients to select their preferences from a live list of available times generated from the practice’s appointment scheduling system.
 There are significant financial benefits to streamlining this process as well.
 Chief Information/Planning/Marketing Officer of Memorial Hermann Healthcare System David Bradshaw said, “We’ve found that patients that go online to schedule services are more likely to have the appropriate insurance coverage and payment capabilities than patients that walk into the ER off the street.
 The ROI we’ve seen in this area alone has allowed us to pay for the entire platform.”

 To effectively implement the appointment request feature, display it on your practice’s website making it easy for patients to find.
 In addition, tailor the request form to extensively reflect the availability and time preferences, thus minimizing back-and-forth communication.
 If patients can easily find and navigate this feature individually, this will save your time and theirs.

-Employing an online online appointment scheduling system, specifically through patient portals can have financial benefits for the organization while making the experience more patient-friendly.
-Online scheduling allows office staff to better utilize their time and gives patients more freedom to schedule their appointments.
+Employing an online patient appointment scheduling software, specifically through patient portals can have financial benefits for the organization while making the experience more patient-friendly.
+Online appointment scheduling allows office staff to better utilize their time and gives patients more freedom to schedule their appointments.
 Similarly, appointment reminders can reduce the risk of no-shows and speed up the check-in process at the office.
 In sum, healthcare organizations save money and patients are happy.
 Win-win.